Take Me Home, Country Roads: Fallout 76 version

 A cover version of the song, a collaboration between Copilot Music and Sound and the vocal group Spank, was commissioned for and featured in both the teaser and full E3 2018 trailers for the 2018 video game Fallout 76, with its plot events set in West Virginia.
 Released as an iTunes-only single on July 4, 2018, the song reached No. 1 on the iTunes singles chart.
-It debuted at No. 41 on Billboard's Hot Country Songs chart that week and at No. 21 on Billboard's Country Digital Songs the following week.
+It debuted at No. 41 on Billboard's Hot Country Songs chart that week and at No. 21 on Billboards Country Digital Songs the following week.
 The official YouTube upload of the original John Denver recording, initially uploaded in 2013, would later edit its description in response to the song's use for the game.
 In Australia, a promotional Fallout 76 vinyl featuring the cover was included with the December 2018 issue of STACK Magazine exclusively from retailer JB Hi-Fi.